New Jersey Month-to-Month Lease Agreement Template

 Minimum Termination Notice (§ 2A:18-56(b)) – Thirty (30) days’ notice must be given when terminating a lease.

 Required Landlord Disclosures

-- Flood Zone – The landlord will need to use the maps to see if their property is located in a flood zone.
-If it is they will need to let the tenant know.
+- Flood Zone – The landlord will need to use this map to see if their property is located in a flood zone.
+If it is, they will need to let the tenant know.

 - Lead-Based Paint – Only to be given to the tenant if the housing structure was built before 1978.